Instructor: Brian Klinkenberg

 Office: Room 240D

-You must first download the Canada Land Use Monitoring Program (CLUMP) data for Winnipeg from the Geogratis web site for (i.e., winma66u.zip and winma76u.zip).
+You must first download the Canada Land Use Monitoring Program (CLUMP) data for London from the Geogratis web site for (i.e., LONON66u.zip and LONON76u.zip).
 Unzip the files, and store the data in C:\data\Lab2\.
 (Reminder: Lab 1 contains the full details on how to find the data.)
 A description of the land uses documented in CLUMP (e.g., what is included in 'outdoor recreation' lands) is available here.
 Don't forget: ArcMap Etiquette

 Start ArcMap.
-Within ArcToolbox, import the interchange file (winma##u.e00) (Conversion Tools / To Coverage / Import from E00).
-In the Import window, save the file in C:\data\G479Lab2\ as Win## [where ## is the year of your CLUMP file] and leave the File type as Basic types.
+Within ArcToolbox, import the interchange file (LONON##u.e00) (Conversion Tools / To Coverage / Import from E00).
+In the Import window, save the file in C:\data\Lab2\ as LONON## [where ## is the year of your CLUMP file] and leave the File type as Basic types.
 It may appear that the import process fails, but if you click on the Add file button [+] you should be able to find the coverage file in C:\data\Lab2\.

-In order to explore what impact spatial resolution has on the results, when converting the vector files to raster files produce one set of rasters with a resolution of 100m and, for 1976, another raster with a resolution of 500m (i.e., you will have three raster files in the end).
+In order to explore what impact spatial resolution has on the results, when converting the vector files to raster files produce two rasters (one for 1966, one for 1976) with a resolution of 100m and, for 1976 only, another raster with a resolution of 250m (i.e., you will have three raster files in the end).
 (ArcToolbox / Conversion Tools / To Raster / Polygon to Raster) (Don't forget to specify "USE" as the Value field in your conversion.)
-Currently Fragstats will not read ArcMap raster / grid files.
-Therefore, you will have to export each raster to a GeoTIFF file (as described in Lab 1) before doing your Fragstats analyses.
+As Fragstats cannot read ArcMap 10.x raster / grid files you will have to export each raster to a GeoTIFF file (as described in Lab 1) before doing your Fragstats analyses.

 In order to assist you in your interpretation of the Fragstat results, it is useful to explicitly state what CLUMP land uses are associated with each raster class.
 In order for Fragstats to know what the classes actually refer to (e.g., that class 1 represents Cropland), you need to create a class descriptors file for each year.
 This is a text file (with the extension fcd) that lists ID, Name, Enabled, IsBackground, where ID refers to the grid value, Name refers to the associated CLUMP land use, Enabled is a binary variable [true or false] that indicates whether that class should be included in the analyses [true] or not [false], and IsBackground is another binary variable [t or f] that tells Fragstats to either include that class in the analyses [false] or to treat that class as a background class [true].
 There should not be any blank lines in the fcd file (if so, the program will not run).

-Note that the 1976 land use map has additional classes not present in 1966 (classes L and G), and that both maps have blank classes (i.e., there is no 'use' associated with some cells).
-You should provide a label for those blank cells in the fcd file--given them a name of 'unknown'.
+Note that the 1976 raster land use map has an additional blank class not present in 1966 (i.e., there is no 'use' associated with some cells).
+You should provide a label for those blank cells in the fcd file--give them a name of 'unknown'.

 The easiest way to create the class properties file is to open the README.TXT file that comes with the CLUMP data and to cut / paste the CLUMP land use codes into a blank text file (note that you will have to remove any commas "," associated with the land use names).
-Then, using the information contained in the raster attribute file (Open the Attribute Table in ArcMap) you can create the class properties file.
-Here is an example fcd (from Saskatoon) that you can use as a template (note that the order of the entries doesn't matter, and that unmapped areas should be considered as the background class).
-Read over the Fragstats help file on creating the class descriptors file for further details (Open help and search for fcd).
+Then, using the information contained in the raster attribute file (Open the Attribute Table in ArcMap; you need to replace the CLUMP codes in the README file with the ID's from the raster attribute table) you can create the class properties file.
+Here is an example of the steps / files you should use in creating your FCD file (note that the order of the entries doesn't matter, and that unmapped areas should be considered as the background class).
+Read over the Fragstats help file on creating the class descriptors file for further details (open help and search for fcd).
 It is important that the syntax rules for the class properties file are followed (that is, each field is followed by a comma, and there are no commas elsewhere in the file), or you will run into problems.
 Once you have created the fcd file, Save As the file by explicitly setting the extension to .fcd.

 To add the fcd file to your Fragstats analysis, you need to point to the file in the Common Tables section.